 The Jazz Honor Band will be performing works not only from the great big bands of Count Basie, Thad Jones, and Benny Carter, but also new arrangements from composers such as Fred Sturm, David Von Kampen, and Paul McKee.

 Musical literature and the names of the selected participants will be sent to directors on or before October 11, 2015.
 This provides selected students about three weeks to prepare their music.
 Each student musician is expected to fully prepare their parts prior to their arrival on campus at Gustavus.
 Thus it is our sincere desire that directors and teachers will assist Gustavus Honor Band members in the preparation of their parts.
 Thank you in advance for these added efforts, which contribute so much toward creating the highest level musical experience for the students.

-Except for unusual circumstances, it is expected that Gustavus Honor Band students will stay overnight (Sunday, November 3) on the Gustavus Adolphus College campus with Gustavus student hosts.
-Hosts escort Gustavus Honor Band members to dorm rooms, then to supper (Gustavus Honor Band students pay for their own suppers and breakfast).
+Except for unusual circumstances, it is expected that Gustavus Honor Band students will stay overnight (Sunday, November 1) on the Gustavus Adolphus College campus with Gustavus student hosts.
+Hosts escort Gustavus Honor Band members to dorm rooms, then to dinner (Gustavus Honor Band students pay for their own dinners and breakfast).
 Rest assured that all high school students will be hosted in rooms with trusted Gustavus musicians.
 No high school students will stay overnight alone.
 High school directors of selected student musicians will be housed in the Gustavus Guest House on a first-reserved, first-served basis.
 Please read more about this under Information for Students and Parents.